type A tiger bells have the widest distribution area. They occur

-B, C, D and the Alternatives are either too general (type B) or
+B, and C, and the Alternatives are either too general (type B) or

-too limited (type C and D) to come to any conclusions on their age
+too limited (type C) to come to any conclusions on their age and

-and distribution and the majority is, most likely, recently made.
+distribution and the most of them are, most likely, relatively recently

-an exception.
-The bell is a mix of type A, type B and type C elements.
+is possibly an exception.
+The bell is a mix of type A, B and C elements.

 It dates from the 13th - 15th century and thus its presence coincides